tomheaton/mcjty-website/www/docs/mods/lost-cities/asset-datapack.md

 * Building: a building is generated from a selection of parts.
 Which parts are chosen depends on a set of conditions.
 For example, some parts may only be suitable to place on top of the building (roof parts) so they are restricted to generate at the top only.
 You can also have parts that are used underground or for the first floor and so on.
 * Multibuilding: a multi building is a building that spans multiple chunks.
 In the current implementation multi buildings are restricted to 2x2 chunks.
 Every section of a multi building is seen as a building on its own but by using the multi building you can ensure that these building parts are always generated together.
 * Scattered: a scattered structure refers to a (multi) building that can be randomly placed outside cities.
+* Stuff: stuff refers to single block (or small 1x1 tower of blocks) that can be scattered through the city.
+This is useful for small random features.
 * Predefined cities: predefined cities (and buildings) are useful for pack makers who want to have specific cities and buildings at specific locations in the world.
 If you combine this with disabling cities everywhere you can ensure that your world has only the cities that you want and no more.
 * Predefined spheres: predefined spheres allow you to place a city sphere on the landscape if the landscape type supports it

+### Basic Structure

+This page is mostly about the internal structure and configuration about the mod.
+In this first section the basic operation of the mod is explained.

+The buildings, bridges, subway system, fountains and other structures you find in the world are actually not structures but real worldgen.
+This makes generation very efficient and also allows it to fit much better when the surrounding world.

+It is important to note that this mod cannot depend on any specific order of chunk generation.
+When generating a chunk it cannot depend on neighbouring chunks already being generated, so it has to be able to calculate things on its own.
+Nevertheless, this mod maintains several world-wide data structures and is able to query information about nearby chunks without actually having to generate the chunk.

+Read about it here: [Basic Structure](./structure.md)

 ### Tutorial Video